US general meets Cuban military officials at edge of Guantanamo Bay

 President Donald Trump has often cited Cuba among the foreign policy goals of his second term and has hinted it will become his focus once the war with Iran is over.

-Trump is strongly supported by hardline Cuban Americans in Florida, who have pushed for U.S.-instigated regime change for decades, and his administration has been steadily ramping up pressure on the island.
+Mr Trump is strongly supported by hardline Cuban Americans in Florida, who have pushed for US-instigated regime change for decades, and his administration has been steadily ramping up pressure on the island.

-Washington's more assertive role in Latin America was epitomized by an audacious raid by the U.S. military on January 3 to capture Venezuelan President Nicolas Maduro in Caracas, and then fly him to New York to face drug trafficking charges.
+Washington’s more assertive role in Latin America was epitomised by an audacious raid by the US military on Jan 3 to capture Venezuelan President Nicolas Maduro in Caracas, and then fly him to New York to face drug trafficking charges.

 Maduro, a socialist aligned with Havana, pleaded not guilty.

-U.S. Secretary of State Marco Rubio, the son of Cuban immigrants who is seen as a possible contender for the 2028 Republican nomination for president, has raised alarm in Havana by talking about the national security risk posed by what he calls a failed state just 90 miles (145 km) from Florida.
+US Secretary of State Marco Rubio, the son of Cuban immigrants who is seen as a possible contender for the 2028 Republican nomination for president, has raised alarm in Havana by talking about the national security risk posed by what he calls a failed state just 145 km from Florida.

-On May 5, Rubio and Donovan posed in front of a map of Cuba in a post on X by Donovan's Southern Command.
-It said the talks focused on "U.S. efforts to counter threats that undermine security, stability and democracy in our hemisphere."
+On May 5, Mr Rubio and Mr Donovan posed in front of a map of Cuba in a post on X by Mr Donovan's Southern Command.
+It said the talks focused on “US efforts to counter threats that undermine security, stability and democracy in our hemisphere.”

 Cuba’s Foreign Minister Bruno Rodriguez has warned that any military action would lead to a “bloodbath” in which thousands of Cubans and Americans would die.